 Vehicle Preparation Checklist:

-- Check tire tread depth and pressure (cold weather reduces pressure)
+- Check tire tread depth and pressure (cold weather reduces tire pressure by 1-2 PSI per 10°F drop)

-- Test windshield wipers and washer fluid levels
+- Test windshield wipers and replace if streaking; fill washer fluid reservoir completely

 - Verify emergency kit contents are current and accessible

-- Charge electronic devices and download offline maps
+- Charge electronic devices fully and download offline maps

 Weather Monitoring Strategy: